Conformal Prediction-Based MPC for Stochastic Linear Systems: CONCLUSION

 \section{CONCLUSION}

 In this work, we presented a stochastic MPC formulation for linear systems subject to joint-in-time chance constraints and disturbances from an unknown distribution.
-The proposed approach leverages available samples to find conformal confidence bounds for the error system trajectories, enabling the handling of joint chance constraints and the relaxation of the underlying stochastic program with formal guarantees that ensure probabilistic satisfaction of the chance constraints.
-We prove recursive feasibility of the relaxed optimization for both the state and output feedback cases, guaranteeing chance constraint satisfaction in closed-loop.
-Finally, the guarantees were verified in a simulation example, showcasing that the error confidence regions are non-conservative but satisfy the desired probability level.
+The proposed approach uses available samples to construct conformal confidence bounds for error trajectories, enabling the handling of joint chance constraints in a relaxation of the underlying stochastic program.
+We proved recursive feasibility of the relaxed problem for both the state and output feedback cases, guaranteeing chance constraint satisfaction in closed loop.
+Finally, the guarantees were verified in a simulation example, showcasing that the error confidence regions are non-conservative while satisfying the desired probability level.